magisterquis/kbdintrat/README.md

 on the command line.
 There is an example key, [`id_rsa`](./id_rsa) included with the source.
 Its fingerprint is the default used by the implant to authenicate the server.
 Please use your own.

+The fingerprint is checked by the client.
+It is the same as the fingerprint printed with OpenSSH's `VisualHostKey` option.
+Fingerprint checking can be skipped with `-fingerprint ignore`.